o0101/grader-base/README.md

         sleep,
         kv: save,           // save a (key, value) pair
         k: load,            // getrieve a key
-        d: del              // delete a key
+        d: del,             // delete a key
-      },
+        hasKey              // returns a promise that resolves to true when the key is set },

       _serviceOnly: {       // can not be called from UI side